 Saints Boris and George the Hungarian

 The love between Saint Boris and George the Hungarian ended in tragedy in 1015 in medieval Russia.
-Their feast day is July 24 -- the same day that same-sex marriage became legal in New York this year.
+Their feast day is July 24 -- the same day that same-sex marriage became legal in New York in 2011.

 Boris was a prince and gifted military commander who was popular with the Russian people.
 He was married, but he had enormous love for his servant George the Hungarian.
 Slavic professor Simon Karlinsky has highlighted their gay love story in his analysis of the medieval classic, “The Legend of Boris and Gleb” compiled from 1040 to 1118.
 Karlinsky writes:

 Boris had a magnificent gold necklace made for George because he “was loved by Boris beyond reckoning.”
 When the four assailants stabbed Boris with their swords, George flung himself on the body of his prince, exclaiming: “I will not be left behind, my precious lord!
 Ere the beauty of thy body begins to wilt, let it be granted that my life may end.”
 The assailants tore Boris out of George’s embrace, stabbed George and flung him out of the tent, bleeding and dying.
 After Boris died, first having forgiven his assassins, his retinue was massacred… Not only was the author of this story clearly sympathetic to the mutual love of Boris and George but he also seemed to realize that “the gratuitous murder of George resulted from his open admission of the nature of this love.”